-English Key Learning Skills and Knowledge Key Activities Speaking and Listening Retell moral tales through Talk for Writing.
+English Key Learning Skills and Knowledge Key Activities Speaking and Listening Develop a set of actions for a text.
+Retell sequenced non-chronological reports and traditional tales through Talk for Writing.
 Speak audibly and fluently to an audience.
 Use appropriate registers for effective communication.
-Give well-structured written instructions and narratives for different purposes.
+Give well-structured reports and narratives for different purposes.
 Use relevant Talk for Writing strategies to build their vocabulary.
 Listen and respond appropriately to adults and peers.
 Use spoken language to develop understanding through speculating, hypothesising, imagining and exploring ideas.
-Identify points of interest when listening to fiction and non-fiction texts Begin to comment in more detail on the performance of others Consistently listen carefully and respond appropriately with relevant question.
-Orally perform fiction and non-fiction texts through Talk/Drama for Writing Develop a set of actions for 'If I had wings' and 'How To Trap A Dragon?'
-Learning pieces of text using Talk for Writing actions and using strategies such as Hot seating Freeze frame Interviews and presentations Modelling Drama Orally perform a poem and a set of instructions through Talk/Drama for Writing Orally perform a set of instructions through Talk/Drama for Writing Compose their own oral story in a group.
-Participate in presentations, performances &amp; role-plays.
-Listen to and discuss a wide range of poems and instructions.
-Reading Apply phonic knowledge and skills consistently to decode age appropriate texts fluently and accurately.
-Begin to use textual cues to adapt tone, volume and intonation when reading aloud Recite and know by heart a range of texts Read a variety of texts as a whole class and individually during Guided Reading.
+Identify points of interest when listening to fiction and non-fiction texts Begin to comment in more detail on the performance of others Consistently listen carefully and respond Develop a set of actions for a text.
+Orally perform a non-chronological report through Talk/Drama for Writing Orally perform a traditional tale through Talk/Drama for Writing Compose their own oral story in a group.
+Participate in presentations, performances & role-plays.
+Listen to and discuss a wide range of non-chronological reports and traditional tales. appropriately with relevant question.
+Orally perform fiction and non-fiction texts the result Talls (Discuss for Mairing). through Talk/Drama for Writing Apply phonic knowledge and skills consistently to decode age appropriate texts fluently and accurately.
+Begin to use textual cues to adapt tone, volume and intonation when reading Read a variety of texts as a whole class and individually during Guided Reading.
 Read to an adult.
 Read a range of books independently from the reading corner and library.
-Discuss the features of instruction writing and poetry and persuasive writing.
+Discuss the features of instruction writing aloud